AirF22/MSN/README.md

 This article is currently under consideration by The Visual Computer journal.

-This is an official repository of "Enhancing Multi-illuminant Color Constancy through Multi-scale Illuminant Estimation and Adaptive Fusion".
+This is an official repository of "Enhancing Multi-illuminant Color Constancy  through Multi-scale Estimation and  High-frequency Preservation".

 This repository provides: